PP-Module for MDM Agent

 Application Note: This requirement ensures that persistent secrets (credentials, secret keys) and private keys are stored securely when not in use by the mobile platform.

-5.3 Protection Profile for General Purpose Operating Systems Security Functional Requirements Direction
+5.3 Protection Profile for General Purpose Operating System Security Functional Requirements Direction

 5.3.1 Modified SFRs